Geothermal Potential in California

 English: Geyserville: A geothermal power plant...

-Geyserville: A geothermal power plant (Photo credit: Wikipedia)
+Geyserville: A plant (Photo credit: Wikipedia)

-As the is examining their new scoping plan for implementing the state’s ambitious climate law, AB 32, the leading geothermal industry group has issued a status report on the state’s geothermal resources that says they are still largely untapped.
+As the is examining their new scoping plan for implementing the state’s ambitious climate law, AB 32, the leading industry group has issued a status report on the state’s resources that says they are still largely untapped.

 In brief, the status report shows that: